bartificer/programming-by-stealth/docs/pbs69.md

 ### Forms

 Inline forms can be added directly into a Navbar or into the section of the Navbar that collapses.
-There is no Navbar-specific markup needed, simply add the form as we learned in [instalment 64](https://bartificer.net/pbs64).
-Because these are totally normal inline forms, you can use all the fancy elements we’ve seen before like [input groups (instalment 65)](https://bartificer.net/pbs65) and [button groups (instalment 63)](https://bartificer.net/pbs63).
+There is no Navbar-specific markup needed.
+Simply add the form as we learned in [instalment 64](https://pbs.bartificer.net/pbs64).
+Because these are totally normal inline forms, you can use all the fancy elements we’ve seen before like [input groups (instalment 65)](https://pbs.bartificer.net/pbs65) and [button groups (instalment 63)](https://pbs.bartificer.net/pbs63).

 As an example, let’s add a search form to our Navbar: